mariasanruiz/ZSSI/README.md

 python generate_audio.py
 ```

 You will be asked for the directory in which you store the images you want to sound.
-Specify it, and enjoy this new immersive experience!
+Once you've specified this, your audios will be generated in the ***generated_audios***  folder, ready for you to enjoy this new immersive experience!

 ## Citations
 YU, Jiahui, et al. Coca: Contrastive captioners are image-text foundation models. arXiv preprint arXiv:2205.01917, 2022.